s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 // Fill me with the Abstract
-#let abstract = [#lorem(150)]
+#let abstract = "The data recorded in a study using electroencephalography (EEG) also contains unwanted signals, called 'artifacts', which must be removed in a preprocessing step before analyzing the data.
+The tools and methods developed for this purpose can be tested by means of applying the preprocessing to a dataset and comparing the result with the expected output.
+In order to avoid the disadvantages associated with using real data from recordings, researchers often simulate data containing known EEG and artifact components.

+However, current tools for artifact simulation do not completely eliminate the dependency on real datasets, are less flexible and difficult to reproduce.
+This thesis describes the first steps towards modelling these artifacts based on their origin and properties and simulating them in a flexible, extensible and reproducible manner.
+  "

 // Fill me with acknowledgments
-#let acknowledgements = "

-I would like to thank my supervisors, Dr. Benedikt Ehinger and Judith Schepers, for their guidance and support during my work on this thesis.
+#let acknowledgements = "I would like to thank my supervisors, Dr. Benedikt Ehinger and Judith Schepers, for their guidance and support during my work on this thesis.

 I also thank Nils Harmening for the correspondence on the HArtMuT model and for the simulation of the new forward models based on our suggested modifications."